 The "typical forecasting task" is defined in this context as forecasts generated to fulfill operational obligations in electric system operation, trading and balancing of renewable energy and in particular wind power in power markets.
 There are certainly many other tasks and applications of weather and power forecasts in the power industry that can also benefit from the following best practice recommendations.
 However, the primary target for the following recommendations is the evaluation of forecasts for these particular applications.
-Section 5.2 deals with the evaluation to maximize value from operational forecasts, section 5.3 with the evaluation of trials and benchmarks and in the use cases section 5.5 there are example evaluations for energy trading and balancing, power ramps and reserve.
+Section 5.2 deals with the evaluation of trials and benchmarks and in the use cases section 5.5 there are example evaluations for energy trading and balancing, power ramps and reserve.